AzisabaNetwork/Kuvel/README.md

     username: "default"
     # password is optional. if you have authentication enabled, you can use it here.
 Or leave it blank or null.
     password: "password"

+# label-selectors are used to filter Pods and ReplicaSets to be registered.
+label-selectors:
+  - "kuvel.azisaba.net/enable-server-discovery=true"
 ```

 In order for Kuvel to monitor the server, you must request permission from Kubernetes to allow